jvdkwast/qgisrepository/readme.txt

 conda activate pcrasterqgis

-Now you can use both PCRaster and QGIS.
+2. Now you can use both PCRaster and QGIS.
 For example open the python prompt in QGIS and import pcraster there.
+Type qgis to start QGIS.

 Video tutorial: https://youtu.be/IeqUhS_IwVY

-After setting up the conda environment, you can use the QGIS Resource Sharing plugin to add PCRaster tools to the toolbox.
+3. After setting up the conda environment, you can use the QGIS Resource Sharing plugin to add PCRaster tools to the toolbox.
 Install the plugin, go to Settings and add: https://github.com/jvdkwast/qgisrepository.git